viraatdas/Knowledge-Acquisition/README.md

 1. Entropy
 1. Derivatives market

-## Note on the content of the resources
+## Note on the files probvided in the resources folder
 - Use your judgement and please be fair to the publisher/author.
-- Resources where really just added for convenience of consolidation and is not meant for distribution
+- Resources were really just added for convenience of consolidation and is not meant for distribution